aspose-total/Aspose.Total-Products/total/en/android-java/conversion/wordml-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to ODS in Android Applications or Online App" h2="Export WORDML to ODS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORDML to ODS conversion feature inside your android applications.
-Firstly, you can convert WORDML to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to ODS.
+<h2>Why to Convert</h2>

+The need to convert WordML to ODS arises when you need to open a WordML document in a spreadsheet application such as OpenOffice Calc or Microsoft Excel.
+WordML is a markup language used to represent a Microsoft Word document, while ODS is a file format used by OpenOffice Calc and other spreadsheet applications.
+Converting WordML to ODS allows you to open the document in a spreadsheet application and view and edit the contents.

+<h2>How Aspose.Total Helps for WordML to ODS Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert WordML to HTML, and the Aspose.Cells for Java API, which can be used to convert HTML to ODS.
+By using Aspose.Total for Android via Java, developers can easily add WordML to ODS conversion features to their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}